Please, Oh Please, Stop Perpetuating the Dominance Dog Theory

 The Myth Of The “Alpha Wolf” Lives On

-Surely one reason that so many people are enamored of the concept of dominance dog training is that social status is highly relevant to our species.
-No matter how egalitarian we are, the fact is that in restaurants, some people get better tables than others, and most of us can’t call up Bruno Mars to have him perform at our birthday party.
+Surely, one reason that so many people are enamored of the concept of dominance dog training is that social status is highly relevant to our species.
+No matter how egalitarian we are, the fact is that in restaurants, some people get better tables than others.

 However, we don’t seem to make the mistake within our own species that we make with our dogs, confounding social status or control with teaching or conveying information.
 Dogs are supposed to come when called, refrain from jumping up on company and walk at perfect heel just because we tell them to.
 Each of those actions requires learning; they are not natural to dogs and have to be taught.

-Perhaps another reason we are so susceptible to the fallacy of “getting dominance” over our dogs is that it makes dog training seem simple.
+Maybe another reason we are so susceptible to the fallacy of “getting dominance” over our dogs is that it makes dog training seem simple.
 One-stop shopping — just get your dog to accept you as “alpha,” and voilà!
-Your dog will stop jumping up on visitors and will quietly walk through the neighborhood at your side, ignoring all the interesting stuff, like squirrels and pizza as they pass by.
+Your dog will stop jumping up on visitors and will quietly walk through the neighborhood at your side, ignoring all the interesting stuff — ahem, squirrels — they pass on the sidewalk.

-No matter that dominance has no relation to these issues, or that the way it is presented often equates more to bullying than to social status.
-Sure, it’s appealing to think that one overriding concept will take care of a host of behavioral issues.
+It’s appealing to think that one overriding concept will take care of a host of behavioral issues.
 And hey, how hard could it be to talk your dog into believing that you are the alpha?
 You’re the one who can open the door, you’re the one who brings home the dog food and you’re the one with the opposable thumbs.
-Of course, opening doors has nothing to do with sitting when the doorbell rings, but surely being “dominant” will mean that when you say “Sit!” they do.
-What else would they do?
+But training is much more complicated than that, and time has to be given to associating cues with each individual behavior.

 5 reasons to get your dog in the agility game, from burning energy to building confidence.